ebzzry/ebzzry.github.io/src/livefrog.md

 $ raco livefrog -m entry.xml
 ```

-That, however, becomes cumbersome if you're going to manage more than
+That, however, becomes cumbersome if you’re going to manage more than
 a hundred entries.
-To automatically "pick up" the files created by
+To automatically “pick up” the files created by
 ljdump or ljmigrate, and convert them to Markdown.

 ```bash